-Next, you’ll add two ounces rum and 1/4 cup mango puree.
+- Add rum and mango puree.
+Next, you'll add two ounces rum and ¼ cup mango puree.
 Fill your glass with ice, then top off the drink with club soda.

-For this mango cocktail, I added a sprig of mint and half a slice of mango.
-Add a little slit in the mango with a sharp knife, so you can perch it on the rim.
-I kept the skin on the mango for a little color, and I love how it looks!
+- Garnish.
+Finish your drink by garnishing it with a sprig of mint and a half slice of mango.
+If you add a little slit in the mango with a sharp knife, you can perch it on the rim.

 And that's all there is to it ... your colorful, gorgeous, (and most importantly) delicious Mango Mojito is ready to sip!
 Wasn't that easy?

 Now that you've mastered this delicious mango rum drink, check out these mouthwatering mojitos next: